Cybersecurity in the Cloud: Strategies for Securing Cloud Environments

 2. Conduct Internal Assessments

-Perform internal assessments to identify potential vulnerabilities and areas for improvement.
+Perform internal assessments to identify common cyber threats to SMEs and areas for improvement.
 This proactive approach helps ensure that the organization is prepared for the formal audit.

 3. Educate Employees